 Playing sport is an essential part of the Australian lifestyle, facilitated by our (mostly) great weather and our love of competition.

-Injuries are part and parcel of our addiction to sport, whether playing or, in some unfortunate cases, watching it, but what’s the compensation situation when you’re hurt in the sporting arena?
+Injuries are part and parcel of our addiction to sport, whether playing or, in some unfortunate cases, watching it, but what’s the compensation situation when you’re injured playing sport?

 Under the civil liability legislation passed around Australia after the insurance crisis of the early noughties, it requires negligence on the part of another person which results in your injury in order to be able to make a compensation claim for sporting injury.
 But there are also many defences to such a claim, including whether you may have contributed to your own injury, or whether the activity was inherently dangerous.
 Some of these are outlined below.